wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

    Default robotPeriodic() method...
 Override me!

 .. important:: Simulation can also be run outside of VS Code using ``./gradlew simulateJava``.
 It's important to note that C++ simulation is not available through command-line at this time.

+.. note:: macOS users should be aware of the :ref:`simulation fails to launch known issue <docs/software/wpilib-overview/known-issues:macOS Simulation fails to launch in Visual Studio Code>`